 Sustainability in the Curriculum

-The following sustainability courses empower students to become more informed and conscientious global citizens of a changing world.
-There is no requirement to be met; only an opportunity.
-NMH strives to make sustainability opportunities available to all students at all levels of study through these courses, in addition to the Collaborative Curriculum Project (which brings campus operations into classroom study), the annual cross-curricular Farmers’ Market Teach-In, and many other individual classroom projects.
+Our sustainability courses empower students to become more informed and conscientious global citizens of a changing world.
+There is no requirement to be met — only an opportunity.
+NMH strives to make sustainability accessible to all students at all levels of study through these courses, as well as through the collaborative curriculum project (which brings campus operations into classroom study), the annual cross-curricular food systems teach-in, and many other individual classroom projects.

 The project started as a collaborative effort between the institutions of the Eight Schools Association and was funded by an E. E. Ford Foundation grant.
 Recent projects are listed below.

 - Sustainable food purchasing

 - Stormwater analysis